 Nothing ruins a project like bad communication.
 You can end up missing deadlines, delivering content that completely misses the mark, or failing to give enough details to ensure a successful outcome.
 Both writers and clients can be guilty of communication pitfalls.
 The best way to avoid the problem is to be aware of the ways conversations break down between both parties and know how to fix them.

 [bctt tweet="One of the best tools a client has to eliminate confusion is a style guide."]

 Everyone needs to be on the same page or communication issues are practically guaranteed.
 One of the best tools a client has to eliminate confusion is a style guide.

-A style guide is a document that covers the way you want your brand represented by writers and other external partners.
+is a document that covers the way you want your brand represented by writers and other external partners.
 The tone of voice, point of view, target audience, search engine optimization keywords and other details provide clear direction.